Out in the UK This Week

 Percy Jackson: Sea of Monsters (Fox, cert PG, Blu-ray/DVD)

 The faintly mythological franchise returns, with Logan Lerman back as Jackson, a Harry Potter who’s half Greek god rather than half wizard.
 And Potter is the clear template for this opportunistic and dull adventure that clearly doesn’t command the respect of the studio, or else they’d have shelled out for better CGI.
 The story: Percy discovers he has a half-brother – those gods do get about – a cyclops called Tyson (played by Douglas Smith) who would actually be an attractive young man if it weren’t for the single eye in his head.
 A bit of convenient magic later and the single eye has been masked, allowing teenage girls who don’t go for Percy to fix their passions on Tyson, who is a junior league Chris Hemsworth.
 And off they go, the trio of the boring Percy, the dumb Tyson and the smart Annabeth (Alexandria Daddario) – same attributes as the Potter heroes – for an adventure which devolves at every opportunity into by-the-numbers action-movie sound and fury.
 It is nothing other than a half-blood Potter done less well, though a well imagined sequence inside a monster’s belly does suggest that someone somewhere is trying.
-Perhaps they’ll get their head in the next instalment, announced abruptly at the end of this unconvincing 100 minutes.
+Perhaps they’ll be given their head in the next instalment, announced abruptly at the end of this unconvincing 100 minutes.

 © Steve Morrissey 2013